 Apparently Mr. Clarkson can’t go to the loo without being asked for his favorite car.
-While in person he begs off, here’s the best & worst from his reviews.
+While in person he begs off, here’s the best & worst Jeremy Clarkson cars from his car reviews.

-Apart from his broadcast gig (from BBC to Amazon – doesn’t seem like a step in the right direction to me), Clarkson also writes auto reviews for The Sunday Times of London.
+Apart from his broadcast gig (from BBC to Amazon – doesn’t seem like a step in the right direction to me), Clarkson also writes car news and auto reviews for The Sunday Times driving segment which culminates in the annual Sunday Times Motor Awards.
 To help spare him from having to answer each inquisitive fan, the newspaper rooted through 20 years of his reviews and collected his comments on the five cars to which he gave his highest rating and to which cars he gave his lowest.
 We’ve published snippets of those reviews for your enjoyment.

-We don’t necessarily agree with Mr. Clarkson in all of his reviews, so we’ve added our comments for your entertainment.
+We don’t necessarily agree with these Jeremy Clarkson favorite car assessments in all of his reviews, so we’ve added our comments for your entertainment.

 5. Ariel Atom 2 (September 19, 2004)